English I/English I Honors

 • To give the student the opportunity to discover and explore the various forms of writing utilized in journalism

-• To provide the student with opportunities to analyze his own writing, the writing of others and to have his writing evaluated by a teacher
+• To provide the student with opportunities to analyze their own writing, the writing of others and to have their writing evaluated by a teacher

 • To produce the Nashville Christian School yearbook for grades 6 - 12 and the student news site